Speech & Drama Classes

 ADVANCED ACTING AND SCENE STUDY CLASSES

-We are delighted to be introducing NEW advanced acting and scene study Classes on Wednesday evenings.
+We are delighted to be offering advanced acting and scene study Classes on Wednesday evenings and Sunday afternoons at ITW Studios, Clonskeagh.

-These are taught by Sarah Bradley who has recently completed her Masters in Directing at the prestigious Bristol Old Vic Theatre School and who has an impressive CV of acting and Directing credits to her name.
+These are taught by Sarah Bradley who has a Masters in Directing at the prestigious Bristol Old Vic Theatre School and who has an impressive CV of acting and Directing credits to her name including working as Resident Director on the West End Show the Grinning Man in 2017/2018.
+Sarah is currently also teaching in The LIR, Trinity.

 AUDITION PREPARATION AND INTERVIEW TECHNIQUE